 And YouTube is the best place to share videos of your business.
 From product reviews to customer testimonials, you can choose to create and publish almost anything.
 However, we suggest delivering content that reflects your tours in the best way.

 What type of video would that be?
 Seeing that your guests and tour guides experience your trips firsthand, they should be the stars.
 By filming participants and letting them talk about what’s happening, as it’s happening, you’ll give viewers an authentic perspective of your tour experience.
 This video style is otherwise known as vlogging.

 Vlogging — or video blogging — is a self-made scheduled update, and it’s one of the most popular types of video on YouTube.
 While it’s a great idea for growing a personal brand, vlogging is also right for tour operators because it can help with brand engagement.

 For instance, any guest who gets a cameo in one of your videos will want to show their friends and family.
 Most likely, they’ll share the video on their Facebook page, which will attract a lot of likes and comments.
 If you want to take brand engagement one step further, you can even partner with a well-known YouTube vlogger and have them host the video while experiencing the tour.

 To start vlogging, assign a team member to capture and edit footage every week.
-Also, make sure to set up your YouTube Brand Account and optimize your channel.
+Also, make sure to figure out a YouTube business strategy.

 For lots of travelers, it’s fun to dream about an adventure months before the actual departure date.
 Whenever there’s a spare moment, they’ll browse the internet for the best things to do in-destination, and the best places to eat and stay.
 While some rely on the advice of travel bloggers, many start scrolling on Pinterest.